coi-dev/coi-specs/coi-client-spec.md

 A mailing list discussion is from a clients view like a 1:1 chat with one person.
 Sometimes, users answer to both to the sender of a message and to the mailing list.
 It is RECOMMENDED that a COI client detects such duplicate messages and only shows the message list message, not additionally a 1:1 chat with the sender.
 This can be detected by looking at the first message-ID given in the `References` or `Reply-To` header fields.

 ### Mentions in Group Messages
 It is RECOMMENDED that COI clients allow to mention users and that mentions for the current users are highlighted.
+Additionally, it is RECOMMEND to trigger a notifications for a mentioned participant even when the participant has muted the corresponding group conversation.

 Mentions follow the scheme `@"?NAME"?:EMAILADDRESS`, e.g. `@Gabe:gabe+private@example.com` or `@"Gabe Lastname":gabe+private@example.com`.